I may earn a commission from the affiliate links on this site. Learn more›

-DSLR cameras can be on the expensive side, so shopping used might be a smart idea if you’re on a budget.
+DSLR and mirrorless cameras can be on the expensive side, so shopping used might be a smart idea if you’re on a budget.

 Recording Separate Audio for Drum Covers

 There are two ways you can go about the sound of your drum videos.
-You can either use the camera’s external microphone or record your drums using an audio interface and microphones.
+You can either use the camera’s external microphone or record your drums using an audio interface and microphones for drums.